MARSOPENSOCIETY/Mars/readme.md

 #### Get started contributing with a [good first issue](https://github.com/MARSOPENSOCIETY/Mars/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 Don't be shy to contribute small changes.
 Every help will be nice, and we animate to all beginers to start contributing with us. :)

+## What are going to find
+At now, the source code for our future Dapp.
+A kernel that allow to deploy a modular Dapp and allow to upgrade and fix error on smarts contracts.

 ## Documentation
 We are improving our documentation.
 Meanwhile you can visit our portal.
 [Mars](https://www.marsopensociety.com/info/).